 How to Cook Rice in a Cast Iron Dutch Oven (Easy Recipe)

 Ever wondered if you can cook rice in a Dutch oven?
-Well, you can and I am going to show you how to cook rice to perfection every time in a cast-iron Dutch oven.
-Follow my recipe below and you will serve up the best fluffy rice, white rice, or brown rice, every time.
+Well, you can, and I will show you how to cook rice to perfection every time in a cast-iron Dutch oven.
+Follow my recipe below, and you will serve up the best fluffy rice, white rice, or brown rice every time.

 How to Cook Dutch Oven Rice?
-The answer to cooking rice in a Dutch oven is 2 cups of rice, 4 cups of water, and 1 teaspoon of butter.
+To cook rice in a Dutch oven, 2 cups of rice, 4 cups of water, and 1 teaspoon of butter.
 Bring to a boil and cover with the lid.
 Reduce to the lowest heat for 15 minutes.
-Then remove from heat and place on an unheated surface for a further 15 minutes.
+Then, remove it from heat and place it on an unheated surface for 15 minutes.
 Remove lid and stir till fluffy – rice to perfection.

 Don’t forget to scroll to the bottom to SAVE, SHARE, or PRINT the full recipe…